 In 1988, the department and over 840 guests gathered for a barbecue to celebrate the 100th anniversary.
 The department’s 1946 LaFrance pumper truck was restored for the 125th anniversary barbecue and dance held at Tuxedo Park in 2013.

-Three members of CVFD have achieved 50 years of membership.
-They are the late Alvin “Rosey” Rozdalovksy and the late Clarence “Kipe” Busboom, and current member Chuck Vyhnalek.
+Three members of CVFD achieved 50 years of membership.
+They are the late Alvin “Rosey” Rozdalovksy, Clarence “Kipe” Busboom, and Chuck Vyhnalek.